drf-forms/drf-schema-adapter/docs/cookbooks/endpoints.md

 `$ sudo pip install cookiecutter`

-Once cookiecutter is install you can go forward and bootstrap your new project:
+Once cookiecutter is installed you can go forward and bootstrap your new project:

 ```
 $ cookiecutter https://bitbucket.org/levit_scs/cc_project_app_drf.git